fleetdm/fleet/handbook/engineering/README.md

 #### Orphans
 These are bugs that do not have the reproduce label but do not have the "release" or "product" label on them.
 As such, they will not appear in the boards and thus are likely to be forgotten by our process.
 This filter serves as a sanity check.
 There should be no bugs in this state.
 [See on GitHub](https://github.com/fleetdm/fleet/issues?q=archived%3Afalse+org%3Afleetdm+is%3Aissue+is%3Aopen+sort%3Aupdated-asc+label%3Abug+-label%3A%3Areproduce+-label%3A%3Aproduct+-label%3A%3Arelease).

-#### Reproduced orphans
-These are bugs that do not have the reproduce label and do exist on the release board, but do not have one of the three teams tagged.
-There should be no bugs in this state.
-This will risk being forgotten by the process because it does not appear in any of the standard team-based filters, which means it risks never being seen by engineering.
-[See on GitHub](https://github.com/fleetdm/fleet/issues?q=archived%3Afalse+org%3Afleetdm+is%3Aissue+is%3Aopen+sort%3Aupdated-asc+label%3Abug+-label%3A%3Areproduce+label%3A%3Aproduct%2C%3Arelease+-assignee%3Axpkoala+-label%3A%23g-cx+-label%3A%23g-mdm+).

 #### All bugs
 [See on GitHub](https://github.com/fleetdm/fleet/issues?q=is%3Aissue+is%3Aopen+label%3Abug).